wp-plugins/wordpress-language/readme.txt

 == Description ==

+**End of development: as of version 1.2.1, we're not continuing the development on this plugin.
+This doesn't mean that it's broken.
+The recent WordPress development covers to a good degree the functionality in this plugin.
+However, in order to build and run multilingual websites, [WPML](http://wpml.org) includes everything that you need.**

 WordPress Language plugin lets you easily run localized WordPress sites.
 It will change the WordPress language, without having to install translation files or edit PHP.

 * Adds a language switcher to the WordPress admin bar